alexksikes/fSphinx/tutorial/README.md

     # setting up a custom sorting function
     factor.SetGroupFunc('sum(user_rating_attr * nb_votes_attr)')

-You can pass to SetGroupSort any Sphinx expression wrapped by an aggreate function such as avg(), min(), max() or sum().
+You can pass to SetGroupSort any Sphinx expression wrapped by an aggregate function such as avg(), min(), max() or sum().
 Sphinx [provides] [4] a rather long list of functions and operators which can be used in this expression.

-Let's addtionnaly order the final results by the value of this expression:
+Let's additionally order the final results by the value of this expression:

     # @groupfunc holds the value of the custom grouping function
     factor.SetOrderBy('@groupfunc', order='desc')